About Colorado DDS

 - Vendor resources

 Download vendor resources from Colorado Disability Determination Services below.
-Please return these forms by email to KC.DE.CO.S07.UNIT.firstname.lastname@example.org or by faxing the forms to 833.602.0072.
+Please return any vendor forms by email to firstname.lastname@example.org or by faxing the forms to 833.602.0072.
+For all claimant forms, please refer to the mailing instructions in the packet you received or fax them to 303.752.5685.

 Lost Warrant Affidavit